Athletic Training (AT)

 AT 620.
 Evaluation and Management of Acute/Emergent Conditions.
 3 Credits.

-This course is designed to provide athletic training students with the knowledge and experience to evaluate and manage patients with acute conditions, including triaging conditions that are life threatening.
-Conditions covered in this class include, but are not limited to: Cardiac compromise, cervical spine injury, traumatic brain injury, drug overdose, and wound care.
+This course provides athletic training students with the knowledge and experience to evaluate and manage patients with acute conditions, including triaging conditions that are life threatening.
+Conditions covered in this class include, but are not limited to: cardiac compromise, cervical spine injury, traumatic brain injury, drug overdose, and wound care.

 P: Graduate Standing.